 This can be used to provide a way to agree, across a program or portfolio, on what to work on first.
-It is a foundational for alignment and managing our work in process.
-When SAFe first came out it modified Don Reinertsen’s Weighted Shortest Job First in three ways (if you are not familiar with SAFe’s WSJF you can see a short video here).
+It is a foundational for alignment and managing Work-in-Process.

-WSJF’s value is not in automatically cranking out values, but rather in providing business stakeholders a way to discuss relative value of different work.
-Flaws in its calculation, however, may make this more difficult as erroneous sequences, at times, will undermine confidence in the approach.
-This can weaken the agreements for managing Work in Process (WIP) as different areas of the organization may not come to an agreement on the true order of importance.
-Although WSJF should just be used as a guide, it making as much sense as it can is useful.
+WSJF’s value is not in automatically cranking out values but rather in providing Business stakeholders a way to discuss relative value of different work.
+Flaws in its calculation, however, may make this more difficult and result in poor sequences.
+This can undermine confidence in the approach.
+Even worse, this can weaken the agreements for managing Work in Process (WIP) as different areas of the organization may not come to an agreement on the true order of importance.
+Although WSJF should just be used as a guide, it needs to make make sense if it is going to be useful.

 Extending SAFe’s WSJF: Tying Cost-of-Delay to enterprise values

 By ‘enterprise values’ I don’t mean things like integrity, our people, etc. Those are good things.
 Instead, I mean, what value we looking for our customers to realize from our efforts.
 These are virtually always different for different industries.
 For example, a financial company may find that its business values are based on: 1) retaining assets, 2) lowering costs, 3) customer experience, 4) compliance, 5) reducing risk.
 While a not-for-profit organization that helps the homeless may have: 1) # of meals served, 2) # of beds used, 3) # of donations, 4) # of volunteers, 5) # of donors.